 The Security department maintains a daily report log which includes all incident reports and complaints taken by the security department at the Elko Campus and those submitted by the center directors for all other locations in accordance with the Clery Act.
 The report log includes the date and time reported, the date and time of the incident and the general location of the incident.
 The report log is located in the Elko campus security office and is available, upon request, for review during normal campus business hours.
-Requests to view the log should be made to the Director of Environmental Health, Safety & Security at patricia.anderson@gbcnv.edu or 775.327.2354.
-If you have an immediate need to view the log please contact the on-duty security officer at 775.934.4923.
+Requests to view the log should be made to the Campus Safety & Security Department at campus.security@gbcnv.edu or 775.934.4923.